astronomer/astro-cli/README.md

 └── requirements.txt
 ```

-Dags can go in the `dags` folder, custom airflow plugins in `plugins`, python packages needed can go in `requirements.txt`, and OS level packages can go in `packages.txt`.
+DAGs can go in the `dags` folder, custom Airflow plugins in `plugins`, python packages needed can go in `requirements.txt`, and OS level packages can go in `packages.txt`.

 1. Start airflow